What are Drum Rudiments?

 B) MULTIPLE BOUNCE ROLL MM=50-75 (Alternating handed strokes with no specific number of bounces.
 Should sound even and continuous.
 Also called "buzz roll" or "press roll")

-Double Paradiddle - at SILVER LEVEL
+Double Paradiddle - at BRONZE LEVEL (four alternating notes followed by a diddle)

-CONGRATULATIONS!
+Double Paradiddle - at SILVER LEVELCONGRATULATIONS!
 YOU HAVE LEARNED 7 OF THE MOST IMPORTANT RUDIMENTS.
 YOU ARE WELL ON YOUR WAY TO BEING A DRUM MASTER IN WHATEVER STYLE OF MUSIC YOU WANT TO PLAY!
 THERE ARE 33 MORE RUDIMENTS....
 YOU'VE COME THIS FAR, KEEP GOING! :) MAKE SURE YOU LEARN THEM IN THE ORDER GIVEN BELOW:

-Single Stroke Seven
+Single Stroke FourSingle Stroke Seven

 Triple Paradiddle